Unity-Technologies/ml-agents-dots/Documentation~/README.md

 #### Side channel data

- - GUID : 16 bytes : The length of the side channel data for the current step (starts at 0)
+ - int : 4 bytes : The length of the side channel data for the current step (starts at 0)
- - ??? : Side channel data (Size = total side channel capacity - 16 bytes )
+ - ??? : Side channel data (Size = total side channel capacity - 4 bytes )

 #### RL Data section